talpor/talpor-dev-handbook/docs/development/methodology/trello.md

 The general idea behind this list is to add a step of quality assurance of the software that we are building.
-There are some things that the client can't or don't want to test.
+There are some things that the client can't or doesn't want to test.
 These things should be tested by a different developer from the one responsible for the task.
 This is optional, as it depends of various factors, for example, if the team is bigger than one developer and if there is time planned